Gail-Joon Ahn

 Gail-Joon Ahn is an electrical engineer and professor of computer science and engineering at Arizona State University.
-He is a fellow of the IEEE.
+He is an IEEE Fellow and an ACM Fellow.

 Education

 Ahn received his PhD in information technology from George Mason University in 2000.

 Career

 Ahn is professor of computer science and engineering at the Ira A. Fulton Schools of Engineering, Arizona State University.
 He is the founder of the university's Security Engineering for Future Computing laboratory and served as its first director.
 Ahn has contributed to over 200 research papers and holds 10 United States patents.
 He is the co-editor-in-chief of the IEEE Transactions on Dependable and Secure Computing, an associate editor of ACM Transactions on Information and Systems Security and a member of the editorial board of Computers & Security.
 Before joining Arizona State University, Ahn was an associate professor at the University of North Carolina at Charlotte's College of Computing and Informatics and director of their Center for Digital Identity and Cyber Defense Research.